beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 chkconfig httpd on
 ```

 At this point the installation of OpenStack can be considered completed.
-The next steps are only for
+The next steps are only
-testing the environment.
+intended for testing the environment.

-#### 10-openstack-controller (controller)
+#### 10-openstack-controller (controller).

 This section describes commands and scripts that can be used to test the OpenStack installation
 obtained by following the steps above.
 The testing should start from the identity management